 This German practice of "hill/mound culture," hugelkultur places tree stumps or limbs on the ground or in a ditch, which becomes the bottom of a raised bed.
 Organic matter, mulch, and soil are added to raise the bed several feet.
-The procedure can also be recreated with the wood used as filler in the bottom of a large pot with layers of natural soil and compost to fill to the top as well as earthworms and roots of young plants.

-The rotting process recreates the natural cycle in nature when trees fall and decompose and turn into a slow-release and long-term fertilizer.
-The decaying "nurse logs" retain moisture and break down into crumbly rich humus which nurtures fungi and other microorganisms,
+The procedure can also be recreated with the wood used as filler in the bottom of a large pot with layers of natural soil and compost to fill to the top fall and decompose and turn into a slow-release and long-term fertilizer.
+The decaying "nurse logs" retain moisture and break down into crumbly rich humus which nurtures fungi and other microorganisms, as well as earthworms and roots of young plants.